Homework for Preschool, Pre-K, or Kindergarten

 - Numbers and Counting

 - Color Recognition- for those that need it

 - Letter Recognition

-As children mature and their needs change some changes to the homework may be necessary, such as:
+As young children mature and their needs change some changes to the homework may be necessary, such as:

 - Last Name Identification & Writing Practice

 - Sight Words (for those who are ready)

 - Letter sounds

 Of course, differentiation for students performing above or below grade level expectations should always be taken into consideration when assigning homework.